M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/Update_Notes_3.1.3.md

 # Modpack Patch Notes: Version 3.1.3 [Maps, Fixes, Updates]
 **Release Date**: April 5th, 2024

+This update is to fix some issues with crashing, Change the Map mod to Xaero's Maps, and update the rest of the mods.

 ## Updated Fabric Loader
 Fabric loader 0.15.9 > 0.15.11